Crawford30/fullstack-developer-test-vue-and-laravel/README.md

 2. cd to the folder
 3. run _npm install_ to install dependencies
 4. Run _cp .env.example .env_ to copy the environment for where the BACKEND url is placed
+5. Then run _npm run dev_ to start the Frontend app
-5. Clone the backend from  https://github.com/Crawford30/laravel.api.taskmanagement
+6. Clone the backend from  https://github.com/Crawford30/laravel.api.taskmanagement